 Doctor Discipline Actions from the Iowa Medical Board

 Because the board has limited resources, they must focus on complaints that may pose a serious danger to patients.
-These would include complaints that deal with serious competency concerns, patients that are harmed severely, severe medical errors, substance abuse, criminal misconduct, sexual misconduct, or other severe professional misconduct that may affect the safety of patients.
+These would include complaints that deal with serious concerns.
+For example, competency concerns, patients that are harmed severely, severe medical errors, substance abuse, criminal misconduct, sexual misconduct, or other severe professional misconduct that may affect the safety of patients.

 The board receives approximately 700+ cases every year.
 Of these, only about 10% of those cases result in formal charges being filed.
 20% receive a Confidential Letter of Education or Warning.
 The remaining 70% are closed without any action being taken.